DONGRYEOLLEE1/Paper/README.md

 ## Paper Review & Implementation REPOSITORY

-Uploaded all paper in this repository read at least a once.
+I've read all the papers on this repository at least once.

 And, Some reviews for paper were uploaded where my gitblog in [here](DONGRYEOLLEE1.github.io)